davidson16807/fast-multipole-method/README.md

 So what if we had several grids, each with different cell size?
 As with our previous model, we'd only consider gravity within adjacent grid cells.
 However, because the grid cells come in different sizes, we can represent fields from any object, no matter how massive.
 And because gravity diminishes with distance, we don't have to worry about accuracy when the grid cells are large.

 We can make these grid cells any size we want.
 If cell size scales geometrically, there's no limit to the size of our simulation, provided our grid is represented by a sparsely populated hash table.
 Let's say we have a series of nested grid cells where each cell is composed of two smaller subdivisions.
 It only takes [200](http://www.wolframalpha.com/input/?i=log2+%28+%28diameter+of+the+universe%29+%2F+%28planck+length%29+%29) such subdivisions before we can simulate the entire observable universe down to the resolution of a planck unit.
-This, of course, assumes our universe is very sparsely populated, perhaps by no more than a few million particles, but still, we've made our point.
+This, of course, assumes our universe is very sparsely populated, perhaps by no more than a few million particles.
+Still, we've made our point.

 Our new algorithm remains simple.
 For each object we look at the grid cells adjacent to the one that houses the object.
 Each grid cell gets a value assigned to it, and this value represents the force exerted on every object within the grid cell.
 The simulator now looks something like this: